Trading Protocols Guide

 Accessing Protocols

-Go to Protocols in the sidebar to view and manage your protocols.
+1. Go to Routines in the sidebar

 Creating a Protocol

-1. Go to Protocols
+1. Go to Routines, then click Manage Protocols

 2. Click Create Protocol